-After custom machining the related surfaces will be corrosion protected.
+After custom machining the related surfaces will be corrosion protested by Manganese Phosphate Coating or painting at the choice of the supplier.

-Figure 16 Assembly gaps
+Figure 17 Assembly gaps

 Shims are foreseen at the connection of the H structures.
 Once the correct alignment is reached the structures will be counter drilled and pinned before disassembly to create references to be used at on-site assembly in ITER site.